Fouad-berry/Jeux-de-pendu/README.md

 Thanks you!
 The project is completed !
-To contact me reach my boo information
+To contact me reach my bio information